tjouni/popin/README.md

 # popin

-a school group work application for the university of helsinki course introduction to data science. provides users with a web application they can use to predict the popularity of their pet pictures using convolutional neural networks.
+A school group work application for the university of helsinki course introduction to data science.
+Provides users with a web application they can use to predict the popularity of their pet pictures using convolutional neural networks.

 ## architecture